clearmatics/zeth/README.md

 Follow the steps described in the [pyClient README](pyClient/README.md) to run tests or invoke the zeth tools.

-### pyClient and jsClient

-This Proof of Concept comes with some minimal building blocks to integrate Zeth with your applications.
-You can use the python and/or the javascript clients to interact with the proving service and request proofs on a given `(instance, witness)` pair.

-If you do not know where to start, you can just follow the instructions of the README in `pyClient` to run one of the `testEtherMixing.py` or `testERCTokenMixing.py` scripts.
-These scripts implement a scenario where Alice, Bob and Charlie perform confidential transfers of Ether and and ERC20 token, respectively, via private Zeth transactions.

 See [MPC for SRS generation documentation](mpc/README.md)